bioinformatics-xu/FedLG/README.md

 | `sample` | Ratio of parties that participate in each communication round, default = `1`. |
 | `init_seed` | The initial seed, default = `0`. |

+## Cite
+This project is developed based on Non-NllD, if you find this repository useful, please cite paper:
+@inproceedings{li2022federated,
+      title={Federated Learning on Non-IID Data Silos: An Experimental Study}, author={Li, Qinbin and Diao, Yiqun and Chen, Quan and He, Bingsheng}, booktitle={IEEE International Conference on Data Engineering},
+      year={2022}
+}